Food as Currency: Why We Can't Ignore Food Insecurity in Our Community

 Our Response: Farm for Better

-This understanding of food as currency is what shaped our decision to make Farm for Better not just a program, but the central mission of our farm.
-Every seed we plant, every animal we raise, and every dollar that flows through Carlton Hill Farm now serves one purpose: making high-quality, locally raised food accessible to families who rely on SNAP.
+Seeing food as currency is what led us to make Farm for Better one of the core purposes of our farm.
+Everything we grow and every dollar that moves through Carlton Hill Farm now supports one purpose: making local food accessible through a closed-loop pantry system.

 One mission.
 One system.
-Every inch of ground we farm and every dollar we earn working toward the same goal: feeding local families who need it most.
+Every acre and every dollar working toward the same goal: feeding local households who need it most.

 When We Grow Together, We Eat Better